keketso-prog/AWS-RE-START-JOURNEY/Lab-Assessments/Python.md

 # The script successfully identified 53 prime numbers and saved them to the results file as required.
 ## WHAT I LEARNED
+Here's what I learned from this challenge:

+- I created a Python script using the nano text editor and learned the importance of proper indentation and syntax in Python.
+- I implemented a prime number algorithm that identifies all prime numbers between 1 and 250 by checking for divisibility.
+- I used Python's file handling methods to write results to a text file for permanent storage.
 # OVERALL
+I learned how to write and execute Python scripts on Linux, process numerical data, and save output to external files using the command line
 ## Lab Complete 🎓